 How to Apply

-Please email a resume and cover letter to email@example.com by April 30, 2015.
+Please email a resume and cover letter to firstname.lastname@example.org.
 No phone calls please.
 We can respond only to candidates whom we are contacting for an interview.
 CREW is an Equal Opportunity Employer.

-We seek undergraduate students to serve as unpaid interns during the summer of 2015.
+We seek undergraduate students to serve as unpaid interns during the fall of 2015.
 Undergraduate interns will assist with research and operations alongside CREW’s research team, including conducting in-depth investigations into government corruption.

 Interns will learn and use various sources of public information to track special interest spending, campaign spending, and political contributions, and review lobbying records.
 Additional duties include following up on investigative tips, conducting background research of elected officials, drafting content for reports and blogs, and generating innovative project ideas and report proposals.
 The ideal candidate will be hard-working, enthusiastic, resourceful, detail-oriented, and interested in legal or ethics issues.